PRTG Manual: Create Device Template

 - WMI Security Center

-Once a device template is created, it is not possible to add additional sensors to it.
-If you want to create a template with an extended set of sensors, please create a new one.
+Once a device template has been created, it is not possible to add additional sensors to it via the PRTG web interface.
+If you want to create a template with an extended set of sensors, create a new template.

-Note: When saving a new device template, all internal IDs of the sensors in this template are updated.
-Because of this, when you apply a new template to an existing device, PRTG will newly create all sensors that this template contains on this device, even if these sensors were previously created using another device template!
+When saving a new device template, all internal IDs of the sensors in this template are updated.
+Because of this, when you apply a new template to a device, PRTG newly creates all sensors that this template contains on this device, even if these sensors were previously created using a different device template.

 You cannot directly delete device templates.

 You cannot edit template files on PRTG hosted by Paessler.